sugy17/village-project/README.md

 ### Objective :

-> Provide users with information regarding govt. schemes related to rural areas.
+> Provide an api for information regarding govt. schemes related to rural areas.

 ### Aims:

->Develop a progressive web app.

 >Develop backend for populating data.